smatechnologies/ibm-i-agent-docs/docs/events-utilities/external-events.md

 #### CPYTOMSGIN Command Prompting Window

-The general-purpose Event command CPYTOMSGIN is supported by an additional prompting window (when selected from within the context of the Event Management LSAM menu function) that lists all available OpCon/xps Event commands.
+The general-purpose Event command CPYTOMSGIN is supported by an additional prompting window (when selected from within the context of the Event Management LSAM menu function) that lists all available OpCon Event commands.

 CPYTOMSGIN Event Selection Window
 ```
             CPYTOMSGIN Events
 Position to desired Event, press Enter.
 Press F12 to return without a selection.
-OpCon/xps Event Command
+OpCon Event Command

 $CONSOLE:DISPLAY
 $JOB:ADD